pthomison/tailscale-load-balancer-controller/README.md

 - Better logging
     + Reasonable log updates as the system operates
     + Use a logger instead of printing to stdout
+- Load testing
+- Requeue LB services for a duration && ensure load-balancers are plumbed correctly
+- Reqs/Limits for tlb pods

 ## How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)